no0g/WriteUps/blunder/Blunder.md

 # User Access

-to gain user access, we need to exploit we will have to exploit arbitrary file upload. here i'm using metasploit, but it can also be done by using the php exploit. here is the [link](https://www.rapid7.com/db/modules/exploit/linux/http/bludit_upload_images_exec) to the rapid7 website regarding the module that will be used.
+to gain user access, we need to exploit bludit's arbitrary file upload vulnerability. here i'm using metasploit, but it can also be done by using the php exploit. here is the [link](https://www.rapid7.com/db/modules/exploit/linux/http/bludit_upload_images_exec) to the rapid7 website regarding the module that will be used.